cedwardsmedia/everyonephp/README.md

 // Perform EveryoneAPI query
 $api->query($phone, $data);
 ```
 Only `$phone` is required for this function.
-The function performs the query against EveryoneAPI and returns the results as an associative array, in this example, `$api->results`.
+The function performs the query against EveryoneAPI and stores the results in a stdClass object, in this example, `$api->results`.

 ### Step 5: Print the Results
 ```php